circleci/circleci-docs/jekyll/_cci2/env-vars.md

 #### Usage
 {: #env-subst-usage }

+The `circleci env subst` command can accept text input from `stdin` or as an argument.

 Within your repository create a file such as `template.json`, with value replaced by environment variable strings

 ```json